⚡Flux vs Intelligent Flux — What's the Difference?

-The concept is simple: import (buy) electricity when it's cheap — typically overnight or during periods of high renewable generation — and export (sell) it back when demand and prices are highest.
-Your home battery acts as the buffer, charging from cheap grid electricity and your solar panels, then discharging to the grid during peak periods.
+The concept: import (buy) electricity when it's cheap — typically overnight during periods of high renewable generation — and export (sell) it back when demand and prices are highest.
+Your home battery acts as the buffer, charging from cheap grid electricity and your solar panels, then discharging to the grid at peak periods.

-The top 12% of Flux users earn £314+ per year in profit from their export payments, and many more achieve substantial bill reductions.
-Combined with self-consumption from solar, households can reduce their energy bills by up to 90%.
+Intelligent Octopus Flux takes this further by automating all battery scheduling using forecasts of solar generation, grid demand, and wholesale prices — no manual setup required.
+The top 12% of Flux users earn £314+ per year in net export profit, and many more achieve significant bill reductions.
+Combined with solar self-consumption, households can reduce energy bills by up to 90%.

-Octopus Energy offers several export options.
+Octopus Energy offers several export options for solar owners.
 Here's how they compare:

 Octopus Energy installs 450W all-black solar panels backed by 25-year warranties.
 System prices range from £6,163 to £9,691 depending on the number of panels and configuration.
 For battery storage, the Tesla Powerwall 3 offers 13.5kWh of capacity — enough to store surplus solar generation for evening use or overnight grid charging for morning export.